rogscar/SolarPanelPlcIntegration/README.md

 OPC UA Authentication: Switched from ConsoleReferenceServer.exe to Prosys OPC UA Simulation Server, debugged with UAExpert to confirm anonymous authentication and correct node ID.
 Build Errors: Fixed issues with DiscoveryClient usage in .NET Core, ensuring proper endpoint selection.
-Git Issues: Resolved permission errors with the .vs folder by closing Visual Studio, excluding it in .gitignore, and removing it from Git’s index.

 Future Improvements